-This separation of research from its community context, and from community change strategies, has consequently led to a popular-culture framing of academic research as being at best useless and at worst a distraction from doing real work that matters for real people.
+It is a shame that only academics are seen as doing research, and that it has consequently developed an undeserved reputation of being at best useless and at worst a distraction from doing real work that matters for real people.
 Saul Alinsky, one of the 20th century's most famous community organizers, was fond of saying that "another word for academic is irrelevant."
-Such a cynical perspective is borne out in research showing that when people are offered research that contradicts their beliefs, those beliefs are more likely to become stronger, not weaker.
-It is then an even greater travesty that research by community workers and community members on the ground does not get recognized as producing legitimate knowledge.
+And it is an even greater travesty that the research that real community workers and community members do on the ground does not get recognized as producing legitimate knowledge.